tplisson/aws-ans/dns-route53/README.md

     - Create a Security Group for the web servers.
     - Set up two Amazon EC2 instances `web1` and `web2` that each run a simple static website on Python
 - Configure Route53 records for `www.<YOUR-DNS-FQDN>`
-    - Create an A record for `web1` instance as a weighted routing policy
+    - Create a DNS A record for `web1` EC2 instance as a weighted routing policy
-    - Create an A record for `web2` instance as a weighted routing policy
+    - Create a DNS A record for `web2` EC2 instance as a weighted routing policy
 - Verify the HTTP requests are load balanced between the two instances.